Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ADC.rst

         :width: 100%
         :align: center

-Choose “3 Interfacing Options” then “I4 I2C” then “Yes” and then “Finish” in this order and restart your RPi.
+Choose "3 Interfacing Options" then "I4 I2C" then "Yes" and then "Finish" in this order and restart your RPi.
 The I2C module will then be started.

 Type a command to check whether the I2C module is started: